fabiomantel/Talk2Close/project-documentation/enhanced-analysis-phase2-implementation-summary.md

-# Phase 2 Implementation Summary - Enhanced Analysis Frontend Interface
+# Phase 2 Implementation Summary - Enhanced Analysis Frontend Interface & Intelligent Chunking System

 ## Overview

-Successfully implemented Phase 2 of the Enhanced Audio Transcription Analysis & Scoring System, which focuses on the frontend configuration interface and enhanced analysis display components.
+Successfully implemented Phase 2 of the Enhanced Audio Transcription Analysis & Scoring System, which focuses on the frontend configuration interface, enhanced analysis display components, and the intelligent chunking system for optimal GPT-4 analysis.

 ## What Was Implemented